lisasea/Project-9/README.md

 XX Create the user routes
 Set up the following routes (listed in the format HTTP METHOD Route HTTP Status Code):
-XX GET /api/users 200-Returns currently authenticated user XX POST /api/users 201 - Creates a user, sets the Location header to "/", and returns no content
+XX GET /api/users 200-Returns currently authenticated user XX POST /api/users 201 - Creates a user, sets the Location header to ?? "/", and returns no content //does this work??

 Create the course routes
 Set up the following routes (listed in the format HTTP METHOD Route HTTP Status Code):